Packing for a ski trip skier with arms up looking at the mountains

 1. Base Layers

 Effective base layers are total workhorses.
+Base layers are the first thing you put on and your last line of defense against the cold.
 They are the key to every warm ski ensemble and should be at the very top of your ski packing list.

 Layer up with soft merino wool Icebreakers or Omni-Heat tops and bottoms.
 These base layers are so warm and comfy you won’t want to take them off!
-They can be rolled up and squeezed into the tightest crevices in your bag.
+They can be rolled up and squeezed into the tightest crevices in your bag or compressed into my favorite packing cubes.

-Depending on the length of your trip, 1-2 base layer sets will suffice.
+Depending on the length of your ski vacation, 1-2 base layer sets should suffice.
 Also, consider the temperatures you’ll be skiing in.
 The difference between lightweight, midweight, and heavyweight baselayers is significant, and choosing the wrong one can leave you feeling too hot or too cold.

 REI Icebreaker Oasis Crew Top